tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   ![Images/ts_regression04.png](Images/ts_regression04.png)

-  * Because of the difficulty of generating a visualization directly from a data frame of binary encodings (`X_binary_encoded`), the original data frame was grouped by day, and the mean for each day obtained.

-  * A new linear regression model was created with this data, and a visualization created.

-  * We will not go over the code, but students may wish to do so on their own time.

 ### 15. Students Do: Oil Futures (15 min)

 In this activity, students will identify seasonal effects in oil futures prices with linear regression.